-As the fall leaves start to accumulate here in the temperate parts of North America, most gardeners are thinking about wrapping up things for the year and shutting down their gardens for the winter.
+As the fall leaves start to accumulate here in the temperate parts of North America, most gardeners are thinking about wrapping up things for the year.
+In this article I’ll show you how to extend your garden into winter to have fresh, healthy produce throughout the year.

 However, there are number of ways to extend the season and keep your garden productive with hardy leafy greens and root crops throughout the chilly winter weather.
 I’ll cover some key techniques for preserving your crops through frost and low temperatures, and list some crop choices that actually do better in cool weather.